PeppeTll/React-automated-component/README.md

 The third parameter can be an empty string, 'css', or 'scss'.
 If it is not an empty string, it must be followed by 'jsx' or 'tsx'.
 For example: 'jsx css', 'jsx scss', 'tsx css' or 'tsx scss'.

 The script will create the necessary component files and directories for you automatically.
-Enjoy the convenience of generating React components effortlessly!"
+Enjoy the convenience of generating React components effortlessly!

 ## Installation